ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/nuget-packages/rezolver.microsoft.extensions.hosting.md

 when [integrating Rezolver with Asp.Net Core](rezolver.microsoft.aspnetcore.hosting.md) except whereas Asp.Net Core supports a convention-based approach to configuring the container, the generic host does not.

-Here is a complete example which uses Rezolver's covariance functionality to add a hosted service without calling `AddHostedService`:
+Here is a complete example which uses Rezolver's decorator functionality to add logging on startup and shutdown of all @Microsoft.Extensions.Hosting.IHostedService services:

 [!code-csharp[Program.cs](../../../../../Examples/Rezolver.Examples.GenericHost/program.cs)]